posixfan/Responder-Honeypot/README.md

 options:
   -h, --help         show this help message and exit --name NAME        The name that LLMNR/mDNS is requesting (short name, not FQDN).
-By default, a string of 6 digits is generated.
+By default, randomly generated name.
   --timeout TIMEOUT  Timeout between requests (the default is 10 seconds) --email            Send an email alert
   --logs LOGS        A file for saving events of detected attacks